kototuz/android-build-script/README.md

 ## Setup

+There are `build_java.sh` and `build_kotlin.sh`.
+They don't depend on each other.
+If you want to write in java pick `build_java.sh`, in kotlin - `build_kotlin.sh`.
+The picked one you can rename to `build.sh` and another remove.
-Configure `build.sh` by changing this variables:
+Then configure your `build.sh` by changing this variables:

 > [!NOTE]
 > You must replace `ANDROID_HOME` with your path to sdk